kevgo/tricorder/README.md

 # Tricorder

-Type checking and linting are absolutely critical for vibe coding.
+Type checking and linting are absolutely critical for AI engineering.
+AI hallucinates non-existing APIs, dead code, and mismatching formatting styles.
-Strict automated guardrails are the only things keeping your codebase from turning into an untamable, hallucinated mess
+Strict automated guardrails are the only things keeping your codebase from turning into an untamable, hallucinated mess.

 Tricorder runs all applicable type checkers, linters, and formatters concurrently for the fastest results.